Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 I must say, Alisson’s Restaurant is one of the most Kennebunkport Maine things to do.
 They first opened their doors in 1973 and since then, they have been serving premium food with pride.
 I have a habit of searching for everything about a place before visiting it, and that is why I have gathered a lot of data, you do not need to worry about its authenticity.

 The clam chowder is rich and creamy and loaded with fresh clams.
 The fried seafood platter is another famous menu item here.
 It offers a mix of crispy shrimp, haddock, and scallops.
 If you love burgers, their “It’s A Gouda!
-Burger” burger is worth a try just for $19.95.
+Burger” burger is worth a try—just $19.95.
 It comes with smoked Gouda Cheese, Caramelized Onions, Bacon, and Smoked Bacon Mayo.
 For those who enjoy craft beer, they have a good selection on tap.

 13. Hurricane Restaurant